To paraphrase Dr. McCoy: "Damn it Jim, I'm an engineer/photographer, not an eye doctor!" ;-)

 depth-of-field helps.

-Intermediate/Near vision gets noticeably worse with less light as my eye dilate.
+Intermediate/Near vision gets noticeably worse with less light - a bit disappointing not more accommodation.

 Some summary points - remember I'm not a medical professional so consult with your eye doctor about your specific situation.